cfpb/design-system/docs/components/filterable-list-control-panels.md

           * Notification messaging sits below filter and above results
     variation_group_name: Standard filterable list
     variation_group_description: Use filters in conjunction with search to help users narrow down large amounts of data or content.
+The example below shows a layout as seen on a browse filterable template.
 use_cases: ""
 content_guidelines: >-
   * Headings and labels should be as succinct as possible, ideally 10 characters